 (c) specify a period of at least 30 days within which the information is to be provided.

-(3) If an operator receives a request, and provides all information requested by the Safety Authority within the period specified —
+(3) If an operator receives a request, and provides all information requested by the Minister within the period specified —

-(a) the information becomes part of the safety case as if it had been included with the safety case as it was submitted to the Safety Authority; and
+(a) the information becomes part of the safety case as if it had been included with the safety case as it was submitted to the Minister; and

-(b) the Safety Authority must have regard to the information as if it had been so included.
+(b) the Minister must have regard to the information as if it had been so included.

+[Regulation 36 amended in Gazette 30 Dec 2011 p.
+5549.]

 37. Acceptance or rejection of a safety case

-(1) The Safety Authority must accept a safety case if —
+(1) The Minister must accept a safety case if —

 (a) the safety case is appropriate to the facility and to the activities that will, or are likely to, take place at, or in connection with, the facility; and